 This post is sponsored by BabbleBoxx.com on behalf of Erie Insurance.

-But regardless, I would still like to reflect on what I wish I would've known when I was 22.
-I know 22 may seem like an odd age to reflect on.
-But I was out here like Taylor Swift enjoying that age.
+I know 22 may seem like an odd age to reflect on, but I was out here like Taylor Swift enjoying that age.
 Maybe it was because I was in my last year of college.
 Or maybe it was because I had just come home from living in New York for a year.
-But I think a good portion for why I was feeling 22 was because I had my first apartment without roomates!
+But I think a good portion for why I was feeling 22 was because I had my first apartment without roommates!

-The surprising thing to me is that I just did not know all the things that renters insurance covered.
-For example, If I were working in a coffee shop with my laptop and it was stolen, that would be covered in my renters insurance.
-This was surprising to me, especially considering how big of a fear this was for me when I was freelance writing in coffee shops on the daily.
+The surprising thing to me is that I did not know all the things that renters insurance covered.
+For example, if I were working in a coffee shop with my laptop and it was stolen, that would be covered in my renter's insurance.
+This was surprising to me, especially considering how big of fear this was for me when I was freelance writing in coffee shops on the daily.

-Renteres Insurnace nsurance covers any damage in your aprtment as well as if there were a fire.
-Renter's Insuracnce would also cover the cost of wherever you stay while you are away.
+Renter's insurance covers any damage in your apartment, including fire damage.
+Renter's insurance would also cover the cost of wherever you stay while you are away.
 It could also cover medical bills if you or someone who was visiting was injured on your property.
 After learning all of these things, long after I was 22, I consider myself incredibly lucky to not have had any incidents.

 But if I rent an apartment again, you better believe I will be using renter's insurance.
-And if I were to choose an insurance plan, it would be Erie Insurance.
-They are trustworthy, afforadble and convenient.
-Did you know that you could get both car insurance and renters insrance together and get a multipolicy discount?
+And if I were to choose an insurance plan, it would be with Erie Insurance.
+They are trustworthy, affordable, and convenient.
+Also, you can get car insurance and renter's insurance together and get a multipolicy discount.

-All I know is that if I had renter's insurance I would've been less anxious and more smart about myself and my assests.
-If you want to learn more about the benefits of reneter's insurance, you should check out this post here.
+Getting renter's insurance is definitely one of the most important things I wish I knew when I was in my 20's.
+All I know is that if I had renter's insurance I would've been less anxious about my assets.
+If you want to learn more about the benefits of renter's insurance, you should check out this post here.

 2. Apply for Jobs BEFORE You Graduate

 Let's just say I had a rough time finding a job when I graduated after college.
 You can learn the details of my story here on how I started Miss Millennia Magazine because of how much trouble I faced after graduation.
-But if I could do it all again, I would've been appling to jobs at least 6 months before I graduated.
+But if I could do it all again, I would've been applying to jobs at least six months before I graduated.

 The truth was, I did not have that strong of a resume.
 I did not have many skills that I could bring into a job with me.
-And, I pretty much expected people to be throwing jobs at me since I had a degree.
+And honestly, I pretty much expected people to be throwing jobs at me since I had a degree.
 So I waited until after graduation.
-I did not take into consideration the fact that we were in a recession and that I was competeing with people who had a degree and experience vs. just my degree.
+I did not take into consideration the fact that we were in a recession and that I was competing with people who had a degree and experience vs. just a degree.

 3. Start Saving Money Now

 This one is a big one because I knew how to get a job and I knew how to make money on the side.
 The problem I had during school is that I just didn't want to do anything above the bare minimum to pay my bills.
-Now the excuse I said was that I was in school and I wanted to focus on school only.
+The excuse I had was that I was in school and I wanted to focus on school only.

-But I just wanted more free time.
+If I'm being real, though, I just wanted more free time.
 I realize I could've been saving up extra cash from a part-time job to pay my student loans when I graduated.
-But at the time, student loans could've easily been called “Free Money” for the way that I was treating it.
+But at the time, student loans could've easily been called “free money” and I would have thought of them the same.

-Speaking of lazy….once I had my own apratment, I was hooked on the time I got to spend there doing all the things I liked.
-Things like watching Animal Planet all day, drinking way too much wine and napping.
+Speaking of lazy….once I had my own apartment, I was hooked on the time I got to spend there doing all the things I liked.
+Things like watching Animal Planet all day, drinking way too much wine, and napping.

-Oh yes I took so many naps then.
-But while I was doing these things, I said no to so many others.
+Oh yes, I took so many naps then.
+And while sleep is important, while I was doing these things, I said no to so many others.
 I wanted to be more involved with different college groups that appealed to me as well as do more things with my friends.
-But I said no a lot just thinking about how I would miss Big Cat Diaries that afternoon if I said Yes.
+But I said no a lot, only thinking about how I would miss Big Cat Diaries that afternoon if I said yes.

-5. Be More Comforatble in My Own Skin
+5. Be More Comfortable in My Own Skin

 This one is a big one.
 No matter how confident I may have looked in my photos, I was self-conscious about everything about myself.
 What I said, what I wore, how I talked to people.
-And these thoughts really made it hard for me to just get confortable in any social situation.
+These thoughts really made it hard for me to get comfortable in any social situation.
 Which is probably why I chose to watch TV at home instead of being social.

-But after so many year of uncertanty, I've learned that being yourself and being comfortable in your own skin, is all your friends really expect of you.
+After so many years of uncertainty, I've learned that being yourself and being comfortable in your own skin is all your friends really expect of you.
 They don't want you to be someone you are not.
-And if they do it may be time to get a new set of friends.
-If could give the advice to myself at 22 it would be to get comfortable with yourself.
+And if they do, it may be time to get a new set of friends.
+If I could give the advice to myself at 22 it would be to get comfortable with yourself.
 Everything is going to turn out alright.
-You are not runing your life with any of your current choices, so have some fun.
+You are not running your life with any of your current choices, so have some fun!

 What advice would you give yourself at 22?
 Let me know in the comments!